ashishmathew0297/ashishmathew0297.github.io/_posts/2024-09-06-deep-learning-self-study-3.md

 \end{align*}
 $$

-Now, if we use L2 regularization for weight decay in this function, $$W^{[l+2]}$$ is shrunk.
-Hence, if the weight and bias at $$[l+2]$$ are zero, we get
+Now, if we use L2 regularization for weight decay in this function, $$W^{[l+2]}$$ is shrunk doen to zero.
+Hence, if the weight and bias at $$[l+2]$$ are zero, we end up woth

 $$a^{[l+2]} = g(a^{[l]}) = a^{[l]}$$

 when using ReLU activations.

+Here, we see that instead of being biased to zero, the function just reverts back to the value of the previous inputs, which are the identity function here.

-In this case, we see that the identity function is easy for our residual blocks to train on, hence making it so that adding the additional layers will not have as much of an impact on the neural network's ability to learn.
+Hence, the idea of identity functions makes it easy for our residual blocks to train, making it so that adding the additional layers to the network will not have as much of an impact on its ability to learn.

+#### Note

+When building ResNets it is assumed that the dimensions of the skip connection and the output of the residual block have the same dimension.

+Hence, we **must** use same convolutions in the residual network to ensure the same input and output dimensions.

+In the occasion that the dimensions are different, we must add a matrix $$W_{s}$$ to transform the dimensions of the output to be the same as the input.

+Here, $$W_{s}$$ can be a set of parameters to be learned or a matrix that implements zero padding.